Types of emergency

 Reports of flooding to the council are collated and recorded, and significant flooding (where properties or businesses have been flooded internally) trigger an investigation, which will be published.

-It is key that we understand the full extent of the flooding and address the issues after the event.
-We welcome feedback from residents on flooding in Hillingdon and although assessment reports will be collated from various internal departments and external organisations, you can use our flood report form to submit information to us.
+It is key for the council to understand the full extent of the flooding and reporting the issues after the event is critical.
+Although reports will be collated from various internal departments and external organisations, if you can use the form linked below, this will ensure you provide all the relevant details needed.
 Photographs with timestamps are particularly useful.

 Note: the form is not to be used to request emergency help or action from the various departments within the council.